Spirits, Devils and Wyoming

 The Cheyenne, Lakota, Crow and Kiowa have all given the rock a variety of other names that long predate Devil’s Tower: Bear’s Lodge, Bear Lair, Home of Bears, Tree Rock and Brown Buffalo Horn.
 The bear references come from several myths, but my favorite is the Kiowa and Lakota version.
 A group of girls are playing when several giant bears spot them and give chase.
 The girls scramble to the top of the rock, fall to their knees and pray to the Great Spirit certain they will die.
 Suddenly, their prayers are answered when the rock mounts toward the heavens.
 Still the bears (or in some tellings a single huge bear) continue to claw their way up the rock, scraping the deep ridges that give the tower its unsettling and eccentric features.
 Eventually the girls reach the sky, and there turn magically into the stars of the Pleiades.

 If anyone knows about the Tower, it’s probably because of Steven Spielberg’s blockbuster 1977 movie Close Encounters of the Third Kind.
-(See Drew Moniot’s excellent companion piece in REACH: “Remembering Close Encounters.”)
+(See Drew Moniot’s excellent companion piece in our library: “Remembering Close Encounters.”)
 Like Native Americans, Spielberg understood the mythic power of the place, a thing that the movie’s main characters couldn’t get out of their heads; so powerful it drew them to it as if magnetized.
 I could see that, now that I stood there in front of the thing.

 The structure impressed Theodore Roosevelt enough that he made it the nation’s first national monument in 1906.